 When I learnt that I had to give intermittent fasting a try, the first thought that came to mind was, “this is not going to last a week.”
 Several factors that made me view intermittent fasting as an unattainable feat.
 For instance, I had to wait until noon before I could lay my hands on the first meal of the day, especially because this time I would not take my morning coffee.

 I had my struggles.
 But once my body realized that this was the new norm, my cravings for food in the morning subsided.
 I can now affirm that this has helped me learn the importance of listening to my body and not just food cravings.
+Some people might take herbal morning tea that are suitable for intermittent fasting.
+Best teas for intermittent fasting could be green tea, chamomile, ginger lemon, and a few more to promote increased energy level, better sleep pattern, and reduced body fat.

 Intermittent Fasting Simplifies Life